stormpath/stormpath-framework-spec/login.md

 * Require an email address / username AND password.

-* Render social login buttons, if social provider account stores exist.
+* Render provider login buttons, if provider account stores are mapped to the specified Stormpath application.

 * Render context specific messages, depending on the status query parameter (see ["Status Messages"](#status-messages) section).